No strings of garlic… No Gallic shrugs… No smelly cheese…

 For those commentators content to view South African Chenin Blanc as the primary source of industrial quantities of sub-standard supermarket promotional fodder, think again.
 This is no facile example; it’s a wine that is designed to demonstrate what can be achieved with a little bit of care and attention in both the vineyard and the cellar.
 It might well remain South Africa’s most widely planted grape variety, but it’s a fact that should be celebrated and not dismissed.

-The Francophile Chenin Blanc is delicious now, but could be expected to evolve and gain additional complexity over the next two to three years.
+The Francophile Chenin Blanc is delicious on release, but could be expected to evolve and gain additional complexity over the next two to three years.

 Afrikaans Lesson #185:

 De Morgenzon – Meaning The Morning Sun, De Morgenzon is the home to both The Francophile Chenin Blanc and Syrah.
 The name granted to the farm by Governor Willem Adriaan van der Stel in 1699.
 Such is the altitude and the orientation, De Morgenzon is the first property in Stellenboschkloof to benefit from the early morning rays.